Skip to Content

 What is the income limit for TANF in Oklahoma?

-In Oklahoma, a family is considered “needy” when their countable income is less than the Oklahoma’s Standard of Need, about $1,193 a month for a family of three.
+In Oklahoma, a family of three is considered “needy” if its countable income is less than the Oklahoma’s Standard of Need, about $1,193 per month.

 Household SizeIncome Limit